mvensky/BotoHead/README.md

 Remember you can not set expiration for a bucket without versioning: also expiration must be set for individual buckets
 ```

-#### There is a testRun flag; if set to true you can see what will happen w WITHOUT actually applying the policies:
+#### There is a testRun flag; if set to true you can see what will happen WITHOUT actually applying the policies:

 ``` Bash
 Yosemite-2:version5 mvensky$ lifecycleModule.py -e 365 -g 30  -l two  -f True -b mvenskybucketoregon -t True